 An unprecedented revolution is sweeping the world that will change completely the way we “do church”.

-Church as we know it is a thing of the past.
+Church ministries and worship services as we know it is a thing of the past.

 God himself is ushering in the end times.

 While God is doing that, He also is bringing the church back to its initial New Testament beginnings.